Shroedinger’s Rapist And The Imagined Right To Intrude

 Just in a spirit of helpfulness, if you really want women to talk to you, the totally failsafe way is to learn a card trick then start performing it for any receptive person, male or female.
 If the woman of your choice is even vaguely open to the possibility of talking to you she will put down what she is doing and pay attention because what you are doing is so charismatic and cool.
 Then you can catch her eye after and offer to do it again, or a new one, for her.
 That is a very reliable “in”, and it is totally creepy-asshole free.

-30. Also – negative freedoms trump positive ones.
+Also – negative freedoms trump positive ones.
 My right not to be murdered trumps your right to murder me.
 My right not to be smoked all over trumps your right to smoke all over me.
 And vice versa.
 My rights stop at your nose, and yours at mine.

 You have absolutely no legal right to do anything at all involving another human without their prior, proactive consent, other than in self defence (which requires them to be violating your rights first).
 Smoke away if you must but not all over me without permission.
 And talk if you must, but not to me without permission.
 And I won’t do those things to you.

-31. I am cis.
+I am cis.
 I can’t speak to the trans male experience.
 I am certainly not saying that boundary violation or intrusiveness is a uniquely cis male problem.
 I’m saying that part of the reasoning in Phaedra’s piece and in mine travels through standpoint theory and the inability of cis men to access the knowledge that comes with the experience of walking around as a woman.
 If other folks, either women or trans men, are engaging in the same behaviors, I am not at all saying that’s okay.
 I’m saying, while the behavior may be the same, the mechanics of how they get there can’t be the same, and I don’t know enough about it to explain much about it.

 I’m not saying that trans men are special snowflakes.
 I’m saying that when cis men act like entitled douches, I think I have a good enough understanding to explain why they are acting like douches and tell them to stop.
 When trans men act like entitled douches, I don’t understand why they are doing it and I can’t explain it as a failure to understand.
 So while I can condemn their bad behavior where I see it, I can’t add much explanatory power to a conversation about it.

-• estrobutch Says:
+• estrobutch permalink

 Yeah I think your wrong.
 Men’s misogyny and entitlement is coming from the same place if its cis or trans.